 Reserve any leftover rub for use in the Southern Sop that's applied later in the cooking session.

 Fire-Up The Cooker

 Light the cooker using the Minion Method.
-Fill the charcoal chamber almost to overflowing with unlit Kingsford charcoal briquettes.
+Fill the charcoal chamber almost to overflowing with unlit Kingsford Charcoal Briquets.
 Bury several chunks of dry smoke wood in the coals and place a few chunks of wood on top.
 This should be enough fuel to fire the cooker for 12-14 hours, maybe longer depending upon weather conditions and how much meat is being cooked.

 Put the re-rubbed pork butts into the cooker.

 Set the top vent 100% open and leave it that way throughout the entire cooking session.
 Start with all three bottom vents 100% open.
 When the cooker temperature hits 200°F measured at the lid, set the three vents to 25% open.
 Allow the cooker to come up to 225-250°F, adjusting the bottom vents as necessary to maintain that temperature range.